crittermike/personal-blog/src/pages/ramblings/idiot.md

 ## Embrace your inner idiot!

 So it's up to you to make sure that the work you're doing is at the right level to make you feel like an idiot just enough.
-If you're too far one way or the other, then reach out to your manager or someone else who can possibly help correct it."
+If you're too far one way or the other, then reach out to your manager or someone else who can possibly help correct it.